 - You will have a blood test the day after surgery to check your blood count and electrolytes - The physiotherapist will get you out of bed the day after surgery and begin walking with you, your health permitting.
-You will progress to smaller walking aids when the physiotherapist sees fit - You will be assisted by the nurse to have a sponge in bed, as generally having a shower is unattainable on day This is more likely to occur on day 2 - We will use ice packs intermittently on your hip to reduce pain and swelling - The bulky dressing is usually removed with the drain a day or two after surgery and a smaller waterproof dressing will be applied - Your wound will be redressed every second day unless there is a need to change it beforehand - Don't try and get out of bed on your own.
-Ask the staff for help until you have been assessed as being safe to do so by the physiotherapist
+You will progress to smaller walking aids when the physiotherapist sees fit - You will be assisted by the nurse to have a sponge in bed, as generally having a shower is unattainable on day 1; This is more likely to occur on day 2 - We will use ice packs intermittently on your knee to reduce pain and swelling - The bulky dressing is usually removed with the drain a day or two after surgery and a smaller waterproof dressing will be applied - No pillows are to be placed under the knee.
+Although this may be more comfortable for you, it will be harder

-A Doppler Test (ultrasound) may be done day 3-5 after surgery to rule out any chance of a DVT in your legs
+- to straighten your knee and may cause a fixed flexion contracture with prolonged use - Don't try and get out of bed on your own.
+Ask the staff for help until you have been safe to do so on your own by the physiotherapist - A doppler test (ultrasound) may be done day 3-5 after surgery to rule out any chance of a DVT in your legs - You will be discharged when your surgeon is satisfied that you are medically fit, your wound is healing and you have achieved the expected physiotherapy outcomes set for this procedure.

-You will be discharged when your surgeon is satisfied that you are medically fit, your wound is healing, you have achieved the expected physiotherapy outcomes set for this procedure and your support person will be able to manage to care for you at home.
+The aim of physiotherapy after your knee replacement surgery is to obtain smooth movement of your knee, restore muscle strength, and return you to a normal gait.